stigjoran/semester-project/work-log.md

 https://www.ntnu.no/museum/

 They have all dark themes, it looks good but it feels more serious and academically oriented.
-So in iorder to meet my requirement in the CA i want to use large images insteed of dense infomation.
+So in order to meet my requirement in the CA i want to use large images insteed of dense infomation.
 Color's , light interface, playful layouts.
 Setting a playful moodboard for the Science Museum.

 This approach aligns better with the targeted audience in the age span 7-15 years with families.